 A five-year-old Zada from Syria realises that meat is made from animals.

 A belief that we need to eat animals to be strong and healthy is still very prevalent in many cultures.
-At a closer look, however, eating meat in a long term causes a variety of health issues which a vegan diet can successfully reverse in many cases.
+At a closer look, however, eating meat in the long term causes a variety of health issues which a vegan diet can successfully reverse in many cases.

 As it’s been for centuries, carnism is dominating the mainstream diets in many places around the world.
 Its practices are hidden from the view with marketing drawing a positive picture, not far from denial.
 Consequently, recognising and understanding carnism as an ideology is important to help us think more critically.
 People who insist on consuming dead animals should be given the chance to at least make this choice consciously, instead of being conditioned.